 Students who receive federal student aid are also subject to a separate federal Title IV funds refund policy.

-Please contact A.W.G.
+Contact A.W.G.
 Dewar, Inc., at (617) 774-1555 or www.collegerefund.com for more information or to apply.

-Please note that none of the above is meant to be construed as tax advice.
+Both the Lifetime Learning Tax Credit and American Opportunity Credit may reduce the amount of federal tax that may have to be paid.
+Please note that none of the information provided is meant to be construed as tax advice.
 Please consult your tax advisor for any specific questions about how these credits may apply to your own individual circumstances.
-Additional current information is available from IRS Publication 970, Tax Benefits for Higher Education which we strongly recommend.
+Additional information is available from IRS Publication 970, Tax Benefits for Higher Education which we strongly recommend.

 *We have a very tiny magic 8 ball.